COVID: Several European countries halt use of AstraZeneca vaccine | DW | 11.03.2021

 It said the number of thromboembolic events — marked by the formation of blood clots — in people who have received the AstraZeneca vaccine is no higher than that seen in the general population.

-Estonia, Lithuania, Luxembourg and Latvia have also halted inoculations while the investigation continues.
+Estonia, Lithuania, Luxembourg and Latvia have also halted inoculations with the vaccine while the investigation continues.

 France and Spain continue AstraZeneca rollout